Go back to Poland: Within the Arab-Israeli conflict

 In 2016, Rusi Jaspal analyzed the statements and sentiment in the Iranian press that Israeli Jews "should go back to their origins."
-Jaspal writes that these statements are meant to delegitimize any historical Jewish connection to Israel, in opposition to the native Palestinians.
-He says that the description of Israelis as "Ashkenazi Zionist Jews from Europe," despite most Israelis being of non-European origin, is meant to cast Israel as a racist occupation rooted in European colonialist policies.
+Jaspal writes that these statements are meant to delegitimize any historical Jewish connection to Israel, in opposition to the Palestinians, who are perceived as native.
+He says that the description of Israelis as "Ashkenazi Zionist Jews from Europe," despite most Israeli Jews being of Sephardic and Mizrahi origin, is meant to cast Israel as a racist occupation rooted in European colonialist policies.

 In her 2022 book, Sina Arnold contends that the left-wing use of the slogan against non-Israeli Jews is part of a trend of Jews being negatively associated with Israel, and being blamed for Israeli policy.
 She cites a case of a 2015 Black Lives Matter anti-gentrification rally outside a marijuana dispensary in Seattle, where the Jewish owner was told to "go back to Germany" and "let them Nazis get on you again."
 The owner was identified in a speech given outside as an Israeli who served in the Israel Defense Forces.
 The owner, however, was an American who had never visited Israel, and whose family had lived in the neighbourhood for multiple generations.

 Jo-Ann Mort of The Guardian called the usage of the phrase in the context of Israel ironic, pointing to the fact that the majority of the Jewish population in Israel are the children or grandchildren of those who made aliyah to Israel, namely from Europe and the MENA region.
 She also pointed to Mizrahi Jews, who lived in the Middle East and North Africa before the establishment of the state, outnumbering Ashkenazi Jews in Israel as well as the presence of Indian Jews and Ethiopian Jews in Israel, most of whom never lived in Europe.